emnify/product-docs/docs/integration-guides/index.md

 # Integration guides

-emnify services can be easily integrated with your existing infrastructure.
+emnify services can be integrated with your existing infrastructure.
 Here are some step-by-step integration guides to help you along the process.

 ## Amazon Web Services